chanshiyucx/blog/article/008-web-knowledge-base.md

 > What is the difference between `visibility: hidden` and `display: none` properties in CSS?

-The key difference is their impact on layout.
+The core difference lies in their impact on the document layout and flow.

-`visibility: hidden` hides the element but preserves its space in the layout, so other elements don't shift.
-It remains in the DOM, is accessible to screen readers, and can respond to events like clicks.
-This is preferred when you need to maintain layout structure.
+`visibility: hidden` hides the element but preserves its space in the layout, preventing other elements from shifting.
+It remains in the DOM, is fully accessible to screen readers, and retains event capacity for user actions like clicks.
+This is generally preferred for temporary toggles where maintaining the layout structure is necessary.

- `display: none` completely removes the element from the document flow, freeing its space for other elements.
-It's not rendered and inaccessible to screen readers, and ignores events.
-It's the standard choice when you need to reclaim layout space, though toggling it triggers reflow, which can impact performance.
+`display: none` completely removes the element from the document flow, reclaiming its space.
+It's not rendered, is inaccessible to screen readers, and ignores all events.
+This is the standard choice when you need to reclaim layout space, though toggling its state triggers a costly reflow, which is a significant performance consideration.

 ## React